 Liquid Lead Acid (LLA) battery cells should be checked at least once a month.
 The level should be above the top of the plates, but not overfull.
-The electrolyte level should be approximately 3/8" below the well to allow room for expansion while the battery is being charged.
-Over-filling the battery will allow the electrolyte solution to boil or gas out of the battery cap.
 Remember to use only distilled water to refill the battery.
 A battery with a low electrolyte level will rapidly boil out the water once the plates have been exposed to air.